 Historical background of the Thalidomide tragedy

-The Contergan Foundation estimates that around 10,000 children worldwide were born with deformities that could be attributed to Thalidomide.
-About half of them died at or shortly after birth.
-The deformities of the babies included shortened arms and legs, underdeveloped outer ears, and others.
+The Contergan Foundation estimates that around 10,000 children worldwide were born with deformities that can be attributed to Thalidomide.
+About half of them died at or shortly after birth.Visit our Thalidomide website for more historical information

-The “Thalidomide Trial” against nine senior Grünenthal employees tried to answer the question of who was responsible for the tragedy.
+The “Thalidomide Trials” against nine senior Grünenthal employees tried to answer the question of who was responsible for the tragedy.
 It was one of the most complex criminal proceedings in German legal history.
 After two and a half years, the trial was concluded in December 1970 without a verdict.

 Parallel to the trial, the families of the affected people agreed on a settlement with Grünenthal, laying the cornerstone of today’s system of financial support.